Apple Records: 1973–2007: Aspinall era, Beatles reissues

 The label was again newsworthy in 2006, as the long-running dispute between Apple Records' parent company and Apple Inc. went to the High Court (see Apple Corps v Apple Computer).

 2007–present: Jones era, iTunes reissues

 In 2007, longtime chief executive Neil Aspinall retired and was replaced by American music industry executive Jeff Jones.
 The Beatles' catalog was remastered and re-issued in September 2009 and was made available on iTunes in November 2010.
 In June 2009, Apple Records published their last album, Let it Roll: Songs by George Harrison.
 When Universal Music Group acquired EMI and the Beatles' recorded music catalogue, Calderstone Productions was formed in 2012 to administer the Beatles' catalogue.

+In October 2024 it was announced that Jeff Jones would be stepping down as CEO of Apple.

 Design

+Origin

+During the sixties, Paul McCartney discovered the work of Belgian surrealist René Magritte.
+As an admirer, McCartney started to collect paintings of the artist.

+In 1967, a friend bought “Le Jeu De Mourre” for Paul McCartney.
+The work represents a green apple with the text Au Revoir placed on top.
+When McCartney saw it for the first time, he was impressed by the iconic look of the image.
+The big green apple later became the inspiration for the Apple Records company logo.
+To this day, McCartney still owns the 1966 painting.